breautek/bash-wrapper-node/README.md

 Note: Never pass unsanitised user input to this function.
 Any input containing shell metacharacters may be used to trigger arbitrary command execution.

+### void isSupported(callback)
+Checks for bash support on the running platform.
+For Mac/Linux, it is assumed to be true.
+For windows, support will be true if bash.exe from WSL is findable.

+Callback contains 1 parameter: (boolean supported)